Feirbrand/forgeos-public/threat-resilience-codex/README.md

 **Platform-Agnostic AI Threat Intelligence & Behavioral Defense Architecture**

 The Threat Resilience Codex provides comprehensive behavioral threat intelligence and integrated defense frameworks for generative AI systems.
-Evolved from the DNA Codex threat taxonomy, this ecosystem now encompasses full-spectrum resilience: threat classification, behavioral analysis, predictive forecasting, and ForgeOS framework integration.
+Evolved from the DNA Codex threat taxonomy, this ecosystem now encompasses full-spectrum resilience: threat classification, behavioral analysis, predictive forecasting, and Synoetic OS framework integration.

 "Intelligence is the art of knowing the enemy before they know themselves."